MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 A recent fix has addressed an issue where some Guest users were being omitted from the output of the Get-CsOnlineUser cmdlet, resulting in an increase in the reported user count.

+**Updates in Teams PowerShell Module version 6.1.0 and later**

+The following updates are applicable for organizations having TeamsOnly users that use Microsoft Teams PowerShell version 6.1.0 or later.

+- LocationPolicy: LocationPolicy attribute is being deprecated from the output of Get-CsOnlineUser in all clouds.
+Get-CsPhoneNumberAssignment -IsoCountryCode can be used to get the LocationPolicy information.
+(Note: LocationPolicy attribute will no longer be populated with value in the older Teams Powershell Module versions (<6.1.0) starting from 20th March 2024.)

+- OptionFlags: OptionFlags attribute will no longer be populated with value in the output of Get-CsOnlineUser in all clouds.
+It's important to note that other details besides EnterpriseVoiceEnabled, previously found in OptionFlags, are no longer relevant for Teams.
+Administrators can still utilize the EnterpriseVoiceEnabled attribute in the output of the Get-CsOnlineUser cmdlet to get this information.
+(Note: This change will be rolled out to older Teams Powershell Module versions (<6.1.0) starting from 20th March 2024.)

 **Updates in Teams PowerShell Module version 6.0.0 and later**

 The following updates are applicable for organizations having TeamsOnly users that use Microsoft Teams PowerShell version 6.0.0 or later.